luwaiwong/dotfiles/README.md

 These aren't necessary per se, but are recommended
 - nwg-look
 - qt5ct/qt6ct
+- hyprsome (Used for multi-monitor setup)

-These are packages used for customization of other apps
+Packages used for customization of other apps
 - spicetify
 - oh-my-posh
-- betterdiscord
+- betterdiscord (install appimage)

-These are just a list of apps that I use
+Apps that I use
 - obsidian
 - spotify
 - discord
 - steam
+- nvim